Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 The day will begin with participant presentations of their assigned task, “Drawing and Listening – Bayo Okomolafe”

-Jasmine will lead the final presentation on the topic of “The Body as Monstrous”, with opportunities for group discussion, questions and small exercises throughout.
+Jasmine will lead a final short, concluding presentation on the topic of “The Hybrid-Monster Body Now” with opportunities for group discussion, questions and small exercises throughout.

 Presentation Topics include:

-• Brief history of the body as a “beast in need of control”
+- The body as a “beast in need of control” – historical origins of body regulation

 LUNCH – approx. 45mins